 Which Is Better: A Snow Blower Or Snow Thrower?

-A snow blower is more powerful and has better clearance capacity.
+A snow blower is more powerful and has a better clearance capacity.
 A snow blower is also better at clearing wet and heavy snow compared to a snow thrower.
-A blower can remove more than 18 inches of snow, whereas snow thrower can only tackle up to 12 inches.
+A blower can remove more than 18 inches of snow, whereas a snow thrower can only tackle up to 12 inches.